pa-0/Razer-Synapse-Control/README.md

 # To do List

-* Finish the rest of the razer app
+* Finish the rest of Razer's apps

 * Get THX Spatial Audio headphones